Apple’s Workforce Strategy: Insights Behind Its Success

 apple functional workforce graph

 The most significant change to the functional split of Apple’s workforce is a marked increase in Engineering FTEs (from 22% to 34%), associated with a decrease in the Sales team (from 16% to 9%).
-This mirrors Apple’s increasing product portfolio complexity and streamlined sales approach, given the maturity of product adoption.
+Given the maturity of product adoption, this mirrors Apple’s increasing product portfolio complexity and streamlined sales and marketing approach.

 Apple, Microsoft, and Google each have similar employee distributions between functional teams, with Apple maintaining a particularly lean organization in FTEs per unit revenue across key functions.

 Apple’s workforce strategy extends beyond simply meeting business needs; it also focuses on fostering an inclusive and diverse workforce.
-Apple has launched several initiatives to support underrepresented communities globally, including the Racial Equity and Justice Initiative and programs aimed at recruiting black candidates and women in technical roles.
+Apple has launched several initiatives to support underrepresented communities globally, including the Racial Equity and Justice Initiative and programs to recruit black candidates and women in technical roles.
 Apple actively invests in equity and justice initiatives to create a welcoming environment for all employees.

-In recent years, Apple has made strides in promoting diversity and inclusion across its retail and corporate environments, creating pathways for underrepresented groups to pursue leadership roles within the company.
+In recent years, Apple has made strides in promoting diversity and inclusion across its retail and corporate environments, creating pathways for underrepresented groups to pursue leadership roles.
 The executive team at Apple is committed to driving meaningful change by supporting communities worldwide and enhancing creativity and innovation across the organization.
 Apple’s stores and Apple Park serve as hubs where employees and the public alike can experience Apple’s commitment to community and innovation.

-Through this approach, Apple continues to advance its reputation not only in technology but also as a champion of social responsibility.
+Through this approach, Apple continues to advance its reputation in technology and as a champion of social responsibility.
 By prioritizing diversity, equity, and the development of a more inclusive workforce, Apple is setting an example that aligns with its brand of excellence and innovation in the smartphone industry, personal computers, tablet computers, and beyond.

-Overall, we see that Apple has remained a leader in organizational structure planning, creating a workforce that is optimized for efficiency and reasonably centralized, albeit in higher-cost regions.
+Overall, we see that Apple has remained a leader in organizational effectiveness, creating a workforce optimized for efficiency and reasonably centralized, albeit in higher-cost regions.
 By aligning the workforce to strategic priorities like product focus, Apple has enabled its ongoing successes over this past decade and established strong foundations to continue this growth and outpace its competitors.

 In today’s rapidly evolving business landscape, measuring and understanding organizational structure is essential to harnessing the workforce's true potential.
-At AURA, we support this effort by making workforce data and analytics readily available, enabling the comparison of relevant metrics against industry peer benchmarks and exemplars to drive meaningful change.
+At Aura, we support this effort by making workforce data and analytics readily available, enabling the comparison of relevant metrics against industry data, peer benchmarks, and exemplars to drive meaningful change.

 Matthew Chan